Boo York City: Halloween for Kids

 The Amazing Maize Maze

 Queens County Farm Museum

 One of New York's hidden treasures, the Queens County Farm Museum is the five boroughs' only honest-to-goodness working farm—a welcome refuge of agrarian bliss tucked away in our vast metropolis.
 The farm's annual Amazing Maize Maze finds kids of all ages making their way through a three-acre cornstalk labyrinth.
 (It's like The Shining, but dread-free!)
 Kids can also pick pumpkins at the Pumpkin Patch.

 Socrates Sculpture Park

 Outdoor arts space Socrates Sculpture Park hosts its seasonal artistic celebration.
-Prep for Halloween by crafting a costume alongside the park's artists, listen to music and enjoy seasonal foods from The Queens Kickshaw.
+Prep for Halloween by crafting a costume alongside the park's artists, listen to music and enjoy seasonal foods from local restaurants.
 Face painting and a canine costume contest are also on the agenda.

 Boo at the Zoo

 Head to the 11-acre Queens Zoo in Flushing Meadows Corona Park for a weekend full of fun and spooky events.
 From 11am to 4pm, families can enjoy trick-or-treating and making crafts, while watching pumas and bears tear into treat-filled pumpkins.
 And, for those who dare, take an adventurous walk through a haunted habitat in the zoo's Wild Room.